 Successful project managers use dynamic project scheduling because it saves them significant amounts of time and lets them quickly model the impact of changes to resources, work or cost.
 Dynamic scheduling automatically recalculates the duration and budget for the project every time you make a change in the resources, hourly rates, hours of work and predecessor relationships.

-Dynamic Project Scheduling Tips
+Dynamic Project Scheduling Techniques

 Many commercial scheduling software products allow for dynamic scheduling.
 But you must be aware of the critical elements required for the dynamic schedule to work.

-Element number 1 – your schedule must be based on the use of predecessor relationships between tasks, not the use of fixed start and finish dates.
+Your schedule must be based on the use of predecessor relationships between tasks, not the use of fixed start and finish dates.
 There are three primary kinds of predecessor relationships and the entire schedule must be built on these relationships.

 - First is the finish-to-start predecessor relationship between tasks A and B. That tells the software that task B can’t start until task A has finished.